WeirdCatAFK/Flashback/documentation.md

 # Why Flashback?

-A more bookish storysh approach to explain why flashback is this way, and why i want to make flashback
+A more bookish storish approach to explain why flashback is this way, and why i want to make flashback

 ## Your Brain graph